Lloyd J. Dumas

-Lloyd Jeff Dumas (born May 18, 1945) is a Professor of Political Economy, Economics, and Public Policy in the School of Economic, Political and Policy Sciences at the University of Texas at Dallas.
+Lloyd Jeff Dumas (born May 18, 1945) is a professor of Political Economy, Economics, and Public Policy at the School of Economic, Political and Policy Sciences at the University of Texas at Dallas.

-Dumas' areas of focus include the economics of peace, economic conversion, the macroeconomics of military spending, climate change and economic solutions, human reliability pertaining to dangerous technologies, economic development and international economic consultancy accountability.
+Dumas' focus areas include the economics of peace, economic conversion, the macroeconomics of military spending, climate change and economic solutions, human reliability regarding dangerous technologies, economic development and international economic consultancy accountability.

-Dumas has published more than 120 works in eleven languages in books and journals of economics, engineering, sociology, history, public policy, philosophy, military studies and peace science.
+Dumas has published more than 120 works in eleven languages in books and journals on economics, engineering, sociology, history, public policy, philosophy, military studies and peace science.
 He has been quoted as an authority by Time, Business Week, Science, Der Spiegel, Chicago Tribune, Christian Science Monitor, and the Washington Post (not an exhaustive list).
-Among his extensive publications are those found in newspapers/magazines including the New York Times, Los Angeles Times, International Herald Tribune, Boston Globe, Technology Review, Defense News, Dallas Morning News and the Baltimore Sun, and the International Herald Tribune.
+His extensive publications include those found in newspapers/magazines, including the New York Times, Los Angeles Times, International Herald Tribune, Boston Globe, Technology Review, Defense News, Dallas Morning News and the Baltimore Sun, and the International Herald Tribune.
 Among numerous radio interviews, he has appeared more than once on KERA's (90.1 FM) think with Krys Boyd.

 Biography

-Dumas was born in Yonkers, New York on May 18, 1945.
-He studied at Lincoln High School in Yonkers and received his undergraduate degree and both graduate degrees from Columbia University.
+Dumas was born in Yonkers, New York, on May 18, 1945.
+He studied at Lincoln High School in Yonkers and received his undergraduate and graduate degrees from Columbia University.
 He received a B.A. in Mathematics in 1967, an M.S. in Industrial Engineering in 1968 and a Ph.D. in Economics in 1972.
-He taught economics at the City University of New York and industrial and management engineering at Columbia University prior to moving to Dallas, Texas where he is on the faculty in the School of Economics, Political and Policy Science at UT-Dallas.
+He taught economics at the City University of New York and industrial and management engineering at Columbia University before moving to Dallas, Texas, where he is on the faculty in the School of Economics, Political and Policy Science at UT-Dallas.